 revenue - Home page(888) 815-0802

-Inside Sales Glossary > What is SPICED (Selling Methodology)?
+Inside Sales Glossary > What is SPICED Sales Methodology?

 The definition of SPICED is a B2B sales methodology designed to help sales teams understand and qualify opportunities based on five key areas: Situation, Pain, Impact, Critical Event, and Decision.
-SPICED is used to uncover deeper buyer motivations, assess deal urgency, and align sales strategy to customer needs.
+SPICED uncovers deeper buyer motivations, assesses deal urgency, and aligns sales strategy to customer needs.

 Unlike product-focused approaches, SPICED emphasizes a consultative style that centers on the buyer’s current challenges and desired outcomes.
 Each element of the framework guides reps to ask purposeful questions that reveal whether a deal is worth pursuing and how to tailor messaging for maximum resonance.